Welcome to our store

 Magnesium and Zinc benefits are numerous, and they are both crucial nutrients your body needs to function at its best.
 They are found in certain foods, and in supplements as single dietary ingredients but are also increasingly found together in a Zinc and Magnesium supplement for enhanced convenience.

-Did you know that many of us don’t get in enough Magnesium and Zinc every day?
-According to research, approximately 15-20% of the U.S. population is Magnesium deficient and around just over 15% of Americans do not consume enough of this essential trace mineral from diet alone and are at risk for Zinc deficiency.[1][6]
+Did you know that many of us don’t get enough Magnesium and Zinc every day from our diet?
+According to research, approximately 15-20% of the U.S. population is Magnesium deficient and just over 15% of Americans do not consume enough of this essential trace mineral from their diet alone and are at risk for Zinc deficiency.[1][6]

 In this article, we’ll discuss the nine benefits of Magnesium and Zinc and key food and supplement sources of these essential nutrients.